prlitics/infixit/README.md

 returns the value of the right-hand side.
 If not `NULL`, it will return the left-hand side value.
 This can be helpful in programming when dealing with operations that only happen situationally (i.e., if certain parameters are passed, objects are of a particular class, etc).
-Infixit now includes `%||%`, but defaults to the base function if users are on 4.4 or greater.
+`{infixit}` now includes `%||%`, but defaults to the base function if users are on 4.4 or greater.

 ``` r
 val1 <- NULL